What Is Skunk Cabbage?

 It’s difficult but not impossible to grow skunk cabbage from seed.
 You will need to look for the seed in the fall when the berries have matured and released the seeds.
 The flowers and the leaves will be long gone, so you might want to mark where you saw them in the spring.
 The seeds are difficult to see because they are laying on top of the soil and are practically the same color.

 If you are fortunate enough to find seed, bring it home and plant it immediately.
 It has to be fresh, not dried out to be viable.
 Just lay it on top of the soil where you want it to grow in your bog garden.
-It will germinate in the spring.
+The seeds need sun to germinate.
+They will germinate in the spring.

 Questions & Answers